Indigenous Languages

 What was Abenaki culture like in the past?
 What is it like now?![]() Abenaki flag | Here's a story about an Abanaki child learning his family's traditions.
 Here are links to two Abenaki communities, the Cowasuck Abenaki Band in Massachusetts and the Missisquoi Abenaki Band in Vermont, where you can learn about Abenaki Indians today. |

 How do Abenaki Indian children live and what did they do in the past?![]() Abenaki ring and pin game | They do the same things all children do--play with each other, go to school, and help around the house.
 Many Abenaki children go hunting and fishing with their fathers, and some like to paddle canoes.
 In the past, Indian kids had more chores and less time to play, like early colonial children.
-But Abenakis did have cornhusk dolls, games, and toys, and they practiced shooting child-sized bows and arrows.
+But Abenakis did have cornhusk dolls, games, and toys to play with, and they practiced shooting child-sized bows and arrows.
+Teenage boys liked to play a stickball game similar to lacrosse.
 Abenaki babies, like many Native Americans, rode in baby carriers called cradleboards on their mothers' backs--a custom many American families have adopted now. |

 What were men and women's roles in the Abenaki tribe?